JoshDSommer/nativescript-slides/README.md

 - **pagerOffset : string** - Margin-top for the pager.
 Number or percentage, default 88%.

 - **pageIndicators : boolean** - If true adds indicator dots to the bottom of your slides.

+- **slideWidth: number - set the width of your slides.
+(Only currently works on android).

 #### Indicators